saarw/flushout/README.md

 The server initialize a Master model with the latest snapshot and apply flushes it receives from the clients to update the model and produce sync messages that let the proxies update their state to that of the master.

 ### Commands
+All commands include an action and allow specifying a path to where in the document graph the command should operate (omitting the path uses the root of the document).
 **Create** - Creates a new object field inside an object in the document graph, optionally initializing the object with the values in the command's props object.
 The field will receive a random ID and the ID is returned to the application.

 **Update** - Updates an object field in the document graph by setting the values specified in the command's props object.